Fall 2013 – Summer 2014

 Candidates should write the LSAT by December of the year prior to the year for which they seek admission at the latest.
 Candidates who register for the December LSAT should be aware that consideration of their file will be delayed until receipt of the score.

-Applications from candidates who register for the February LSAT will be reviewed by the Admissions Committee only when all required elements, including the February LSAT score, are received.
-Candidates who register for the February LSAT risk that, by the time the Committee reviews their application, there will no longer be a place to offer even if the Committee wishes to admit.
+Applications from candidates who register for the February LSAT of the year for which they seek admission will be reviewed by the Admissions Committee only when all required elements, including the February LSAT score, are received.
+Given the passing of several months since the application deadline, candidates who register for the February LSAT risk that, by the time the Committee reviews their application, there will no longer be a place to offer even if the Committee wishes to admit.

 The Admissions Office obtains test results directly from the Law School Admission Council (LSAC).
 Applicants whose service with the Law School Admissions Council has expired must reactivate their service in order to enable the Admissions Office to obtain their LSAT score.